List of New Girl characters: Coach

-Ernie Tagliaboo (Damon Wayans, Jr.) who goes by the nickname Coach, is a cocky and driven, yet sometimes awkward former athlete who works as a personal trainer.
-He is one of the roommates when Jess first moves into the loft in the pilot, but he moves out before the second episode for then-undisclosed reasons, allowing for Winston to take his place.
-In season 3, Coach had broken up with his girlfriend Malia and lives with the gang in the loft.
-He has worked as a personal trainer at gyms and as a sports coach and health class teacher at Jess' school.
-At the end of season 4, Coach moves to New York with his girlfriend May, He makes guest appearances afterwards in seasons 5–7, and is often mentioned.
+Ernie Tagliaboo (Damon Wayans Jr.) who goes by the nickname Coach, is a cocky and driven, yet sometimes awkward and often sensitive former athlete.
+He is one of the roommates when Jess first moves into the loft in the pilot, but he moves out before the second episode to move in with an unseen girlfriend, allowing for Winston (a former roommate) to take his place.

+In season 3, Coach moves back in with the gang in the loft after having been dumped by his girlfriend, initially working as a personal trainer.
+He has limited interest in a friendship with Jess, but eventually gets a job at her school as a gym coach and health teacher, and they develop a close friendship.
+He briefly dates Cece, but they realize they are better off as friends.
+He continues to date on and off and not have any serious relationships.

+In the episode "Bar Crawl", he meets fellow army brat May, a professional cellist, for the first time; continuously bumping into each other throughout the night at different bars, they soon discover that they were constantly missing each other by a year or two while traveling the country growing up, and begin dating.
+At the end of season 4, Coach moves to New York with May after she gets an opportunity to work at the Metropolitan Opera.
+He makes guest appearances afterwards in seasons 5–7, and is often mentioned.
 In the episode "Cece's Boys", it is revealed that he and May moved to North Carolina and have taken in a foreign exchange student named Montsie.

-Cece
+Cece Parikh

 Cecilia "Cece" Parikh (Hannah Simone) is Jess' best friend since childhood, a street-smart and snarky fashion model.
-Although she is fairly serious and cool, she does enjoy parties and has gotten drunk on occasion where she acts more wildly.
+Although she is fairly responsible and cool, she does enjoy parties and frequently dates unserious men.
 Her parents were born in India.
+Not much is known about Cece's childhood outside of her father dying shortly before she and Jess met.
+She struggled in school and Jess tutored her.
+For much of the series, she lives in an apartment with several other models, including the deadpan Russian model Nadia.
+She and Nick frequently butt heads, but she is very close to Winston and Coach.

-Initially skeptical of Jess's new roommates, Cece becomes interested in Schmidt after seeing him express his emotions while preparing Thanksgiving dinner.
-They have a passionate sexual relationship and try to keep it a secret from the others until they were discovered by Winston when he drove to Mexico.
-Despite Schmidt breaking up with her at the end of season 1, she retains feelings towards him.
+Initially skeptical of Jess' new roommates, Cece and Schmidt share an intimate moment when he comforts her after a breakup.
+She becomes romantically interested in Schmidt while preparing Thanksgiving dinner.
+They have a passionate sexual relationship and try to keep it a secret from the others until they are discovered by Winston.
+Schmidt breaks up with her at the end of season 1, and she retains feelings towards him.